VMFS Recovery

 vmkfstools -r /vmfs/devices/disks/"HDD_name" /vmfs/volumes/"datastore_name"/"test_rdm_disk".vmdk

-Warning: Quotes represent parameters you should replace by own values from results of execution of ls -l command (above).
+Warning: Quotes represent parameters you should replace with your own values from the results of execution of ls -l command (above).

 Also, pay attention to the spaces in the command, so you pass exactly 3 parameters to vmkfstools command.
 Here it is again with "[SPACE]" string to highlight these important spaces: